vburlbl/cleantalk-spam-protect/readme.txt

 1. Stops spam bots comments.
 1. Stops spam bots signups.
 1. Stops spam bots emails from contact forms.
-1. No Captcha, no questions, no counting animals, no puzzles, no math.

 = ANTISPAM for =
 * WordPress comments and signups.